Keltner Channels (KC) Definition + Signals & Analysis

 Trading with the Keltner Channel

-The Keltner channels technical indicator uses the concepts of Exponential Moving Average (EMA) and Average True Range (ATR) to identify entry pointsexit points, and stop-loss levels.
+The Keltner channels technical indicator uses the concepts of Exponential Moving Average (EMA) and Average True Range (ATR) to identify entry points, exit points, and stop-loss levels.

-Long Position Trading Using the Keltner Channels Technical Indicator
+Example of Long Position Trading Using the Keltner Channels Technical Indicator

 • Entry: Happens after the Basis Band or Upper Band is broken by a strong candle and increased market volume;